Perturbing Isoradial Triangulations: Reminders: the stress-energy tensor in QFT and the central charge in 2D CFT

 These two definitions of the stress-energy tensor $\mathbf{T}$ are closely related, and in fact equivalent (with the proper definitions of $\mathbf{T}$), since a diffeomorphism \ref{xdiff} induces a change of metric with $D_\mu$ the covariant derivative and $\xi_\nu=g_{\nu\rho}\xi^\rho$.

-These definitions extend to higher order terms in the expansion in the infinitesimal variation $\delta g_{\mu\nu}$, which give expectation values of products of $\mathbf{T}$ (correlators).
-For instance the second order term in the variation of $\log Z$ gives the two point correlator
+These definitions extend to {the} higher order terms {in $\delta g_{\mu\nu}$} {and give} expectation values of products of $\mathbf{T}$ (correlators).
+For instance, the second-order term in the variation of $\log Z$ gives the two-point connected correlator

 and so on.